davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Output formats text ... html
 ----------------------------
 Note that for these output formats, output from multiple repositories is always merged.
-This behavior is equivalent to the ``--merged-repositories`` option for the output formats excel and csv.
+This behavior is equivalent to the Merged repositories option for the output formats excel and csv.

 Format